denotalabs/v1-periphery/contracts/README.md

 2. **Linear Unlock**
     - Gradually unlock funds over a specified period.
     - Example: Vesting schedules for token distributions.

+2. **Expiration Dates**
+    - Allow funds to be clawed back before or after an expiration date
+    - Example:

 #### Use-cases
 - Minimize trust by having a default unlock/return of funds after some expiration date